GeoSensorWebLab/awm-styles/CODE_OF_CONDUCT.md

 ## Moderation

-The OpenStreetMap Carto spaces are not free speech venues; they are for discussion about OpenStreetMap Carto.
+The Arctic Connect developer spaces are not free speech venues; they are for discussion about Arctic Connect development.

-When using the OpenStreetMap Carto spaces you should act in the spirit of the values.
+When using the Arctic Connect developer spaces you should act in the spirit of the values.
 If you conduct yourself in a way that is explicitly forbidden by the CoC, you will be warned and asked to stop.
 If you do not stop, you will be removed from our community spaces temporarily.
 Repeated, willful breaches of the CoC will result in a permanent ban.

 ## Reporting issues

-The OpenStreetMap Carto maintainers are responsible for handling conduct-related issues.
+The Arctic Connect development maintainers are responsible for handling conduct-related issues.
 Their goal is to de-escalate conflicts and try to resolve issues to the satisfaction of all parties.

-If you encounter a conduct-related issue, you should report it to the maintainers by sending them [all an email](mailto:openstreetmap-carto@gravitystorm.co.uk,penorman@mac.com,info@matthijsmelissen.nl,matkoniecz@gmail.com).
+If you encounter a conduct-related issue, you should report it to the maintainers by sending them [all an email](mailto:info@arcticconnect.org).

 **Note that the goal of the Code of Conduct and the maintainers is to resolve conflicts in the most harmonious way possible.** We hope that in most cases issues may be resolved through polite discussion and mutual agreement.
 Bans and other forceful measures are to be employed only as a last resort.